-When she’s not working, Martha enjoys traveling, hiking, walking long distances, dancing, and playing.
-Last year, with her 80 year old mother, she climbed Mt.
-Kilimanjaro and in 2010 climbed in the Himalayas of Sikkim.
+When she’s not working, Martha enjoys traveling, hiking, walking long distances, dancing, gardening, and playing.
+With her 83 year old mother, Martha has climbed Mt.
+Kilimanjaro and travelled to Sikkim, Northern India, to trek in the Himalayas.
+She’s learned that the key to remaining healthy and mobile is daily, vigorous, fun movement.

 It’s Josh Leeger…from Exuberant Animal.